awslabs/handwritten-text-recognition-for-apache-mxnet/README.md

 # Hand-writing OCR with MXNet Gluon
 ## CNN + biLSTM + CTC-loss

-These notebooks have been created by [Jonathan Chung](), as part of his internship as Applied Scientist @ Amazon AI, under the mentoring of [Thomas Delteil]() who built the original prototype.
+These notebooks have been created by [Jonathan Chung](https://github.com/jonomon), as part of his internship as Applied Scientist @ Amazon AI, in collaboration with [Thomas Delteil](https://github.com/ThomasDelteil) who built the original prototype.

 ![](https://cdn-images-1.medium.com/max/1000/1*nJ-ePgwhOjOhFH3lJuSuFA.png)